Phi Alpha Theta & The History Club

 Phi Alpha Theta is the national honor society in history.
 It was first organized at the University of Arkansas in 1921.
 Since then it has grown to more than eight hundred chapters and has more chapters than any of the other accredited honor societies.
-Located at Ohio State University is the Zeta Chapter.
-The Zeta Chapter provides leadership for The History Club, which is open to any student, regardless of major or eligibility for Phi Alpha Theta.
-Sam Grevas is the current President of the Zeta chapter and Justin Faulhaber is the current Vice President.
+The Zeta Chapter at Ohio State provides leadership for The History Club, which is open to any student, regardless of major or eligibility for Phi Alpha Theta.

 "We are a professional society whose mission is to promote the study of history through the encouragement of research, good teaching, publication and the exchange of learning and ideas among historians.
 We seek to bring students and teachers together for intellectual and social exchanges, which promote and assist historical research and publication by our members in a variety of ways."

 What is the difference in Phi Alpha Theta and History Club?

 If you are confused about the difference, don't be!
 The History Club is an informal organization that brings Ohio State University students interested in history together for extracurricular activities.
 The faculty and the department help facilitate these activities.
 The History Club began in 1999 under the leadership of the Zeta Chapter of Phi Alpha Theta, the History Honorary Society.
 You do not have to be in Phi Alpha Theta to take part in the History Club.